OneEmptyUser/pylais/README.md

 As examples of the use of pylais we present a simple integration problem and a non-linear regression one.

 ### Integration problem
+In this problem we want to calculate the integral the marginal likelihood of a function.
 ```{python}

 import tensorflow as tf